LoopKit/loopdocs/docs/browser/edit-browser.md

     * Do not get confused later: LoopKit is both a username and a Module name
     * Refer to the [Module Table](#module-table) when directed

-Look also at the Stable line for the desired customization:

-* Stable: Yes or Changed on date
-* The method for applying that customization differs slightly in the instructions below based on that notation
+With the release of 3.4.x, the customizations for `main` and `dev` are the same.
+There are 2 customizations that require an update when moving from 3.2.3 to 3.4.x.

-* The customizations that are not stable, are summarized in [Not Stable List](../version/code-custom-edits.md#not-stable-list){: target="_blank" }
+* For more information, refer to [Not Stable List](../version/code-custom-edits.md#not-stable-list){: target="_blank" }
+    * Glucose Guardrails
+    * Adjust Future Carbs Time Interval

 ## Outline of What Happens in the Module

 !!! warning "Review Only"
     Review this section so you know what to expect.
 The actual steps will come later, starting with [Create your <code>Fork</code> for Selected Module](#create-your-fork-for-selected-module) or [Personalized Customization for this Module](#personalized-customization-for-this-module).

+    Feel free to skip ahead if you think you don't need the summary.

 In the next sections, the exact process for making changes will be documented.
 But the steps may feel confusing.
 There are no links here because you are supposed to review the steps before taking action in the next section.

 1. First time for this module:
     * Make a <code>fork</code>
-    * If the customization you want is not "Stable" and you are building `main`
-        * Create a new <code>branch</code> for your <code>fork</code> using the SHA-1 table
 1. Change the line(s) of code desired for your customization(s) in your `fork`
 1. Save the change(s) using descriptive comments
 1. Repeat until done with this Module